Elections in Portugal: Presidential elections

-Under the Portuguese Constitution adopted in 1976, in the wake of the 1974 Carnation Revolution, the President is elected to a five-year term; there is no limit to the number of terms a president may serve, but a president who serves two consecutive terms may not serve again in the next five years after the second term finishes or in the following five years after his resignation.
+Under the Constitution of Portugal adopted in 1976, in the wake of the 1974 Carnation Revolution, the President is elected to a five-year term; there is no limit to the number of terms a president may serve, but a president who serves two consecutive terms may not serve again in the next five years after the second term finishes or in the following five years after his resignation.
 The official residence of the Portuguese President is the Belém Palace.

 The President is elected in a two-round system: if no candidate reaches 50% of the votes during the first round, the two candidates with the most votes face each other in a second round held two weeks later.
-As of 2021, the 1986 presidential election was the only time a Portuguese presidential election was taken into a second round.
+The 2026 presidential election was decided in a second round, 40 years after the 1986 presidential election, when a Portuguese presidential election was taken into a second round for the first time.

-The most recent election was held in 2021 and the next is expected to be in 2026.
+The most recent election was held in 2026 and the next is expected to be in 2031.